-Through the Earth Institute Travel Grant Program, initiated in 2005, Columbia University students work on a variety of projects nationally and internationally.
+The Earth Institute Travel Grant Program makes it possible for Columbia University students to work on a variety of sustainable development and environmental projects nationally and internationally.
 Past projects include studying the scent-marking behavior of Siberian tigers, conducting research into the effects of climate change on the management of water resources in Chile and assessing sustainable hurricane protection designs in New Orleans.
-This travel grant allocation program gives Columbia University students who are engaged in sustainable development and environmental research projects the opportunity to recoup travel costs for research that is integral to their degree program.

-The Travel Grant Program will be offered during the fall and spring semesters of the 2012-2013 academic year.
+The Travel Grant Program is offered during the fall and spring semesters only.
+Applications are only accepted for future travel.

 Qualified applicants must submit an application along with a detailed budget, cover letter, resume and a letter of endorsement from a faculty member for their project in one email to firstname.lastname@example.org.

 Applications are evaluated on the basis of their proposed research objectives.